Tips for Applying a Urostomy Bag Solo

 gutenberg

-HI All, after reading about urostomys' I will have to think twice before I start bitching about having an ileostomy and the troubles I have run into, in comparison I think I'm way the hell better off, you all have my sympathy, Ed
+Hi all, after reading about urostomys', I will have to think twice before I start complaining about having an ileostomy and the troubles I have run into.
+In comparison, I think I'm way the hell better off.
+You all have my sympathy, Ed.

 SheliaBaby